isc-projects/isc-dnssec-guide/doc/introduction.rst

 DNSSEC is deployed on the three major components of the DNS
 infrastructure:

--  *Recursive Server*: People use recursive servers to lookup external domain names such as `www.example.com`.
+-  *Recursive Servers*: People use recursive servers to lookup external domain names such as ``www.example.com``.
 Operators of recursive servers need to enable DNSSEC validation.
 With validation enabled, recursive servers carry out additional tasks on each DNS response they receive to ensure its authenticity.

--  *Authoritative Server*: People who publish DNS data on their name servers need to sign that data.
+-  *Authoritative Servers*: People who publish DNS data on their name servers need to sign that data.
 This entails creating additional resource records, and publishing them to parent domains where necessary.
 With DNSSEC enabled, authoritative servers respond to queries with additional DNS data, such as digital signatures and keys, in addition to the standard answers.

--  *Application*: This component lives on every client machine, from web servers to smart phones.
+-  *Applications*: This component lives on every client machine, from web servers to smart phones.
 This includes resolver libraries on different operating systems, and applications such as web browsers.

-In this guide, we focus on the first two components, Recursive Server and Authoritative Server, and only lightly touch on the third component.
+In this guide, we focus on the first two components, Recursive Servers and Authoritative Servers, and only lightly touch on the third component.
 We look at how DNSSEC works, how to configure a validating resolver, how to sign DNS zone data, and other operational tasks and considerations.

 .. _what_does_dnssec_add_to_dns:

-What does DNSSEC Add to DNS?
+What Does DNSSEC Add to DNS?
 ----------------------------

 .. note::